nilmtk/nilm_metadata/README.md

     - combi
     - regular

-  # We can specify the different mechanism that
+  # We can specify the different mechanisms that
   # control the boiler.
 This is useful, for example,
   # if we want to find all appliances which
   # must be manually controlled (e.g. toasters)